The Scholarship Fund

 This scholarship was established by Larry’s sister and brother-in-law, Linda K. and Nelson Gordman CHS 1958, in his memory following his death from cancer in 2019.
 An Omaha businessman for more than four decades, Larry had the rare opportunity to work alongside his father and his children at the family company, now known as All Makes Office Equipment.
 Larry always strived to “do the right thing.”
 He was a philanthropist and often mentored the next generation of business leaders in the community.
 He was passionate about helping others navigate tough times and succeed, and his wife Andi remains a pillar in the Omaha philanthropic community.

-John Keenan Scholarship
+John Keenan, Staff 1956-1995, Scholarship

 John Keenan taught English at Central for more than 39 years.
 He achieved legendary status for his demanding standards, his lively classroom and his determination to help every serious minded student succeed.
 Carefully written themes meticulously revised became the absolute standard for his classes, and theme deadline day always drew a large after-school crowd of students spilling outside the classroom as they attempted to complete their theme requirements.
 He received the Alice Buffett Outstanding Teacher Award in 1990 and retired in 1995.
 This scholarship was established in 2001.